tgerardot/TheThreeTravelers/One Shots and Excursions/Meeting Tier 4s ep1 - Mystara & Lament.md

 After landing, they encounter a man heading up and down the beach with a metal detector.
 They ask after Dante's whereabouts and the gentleman says he never heard of him before, but he knows of a person with a similar last name.

 The group heads toward the office building and they realize that the complex of buildings is a large retirement community.
-They walk into the office building and there is a man behind the desk with
+They walk into the office building and there is a man behind the desk with quite an emo look about him described as "Tom Delonge, but dressed up a bit with a nice sea green polo."

+The travelers enquire about the cost of the apartments/living spaces and ask to see a unit.
+One of the employees comes out and